-This creamy spaghetti marinara pasta recipe uses whole milk Greek yogurt to make it extra rich and flavorful.
+This creamy marinara sauce pasta recipe uses whole milk Greek yogurt to make it extra rich and flavorful.
 Serve this sauce immediately or freeze for later!

 The book is dedicated entirely to yogurt, and while that might sound overwhelming, the recipe ideas are varied and inventive.
 It features fruit compote toppings, savory Mediterranean yogurt dips with olive oil and lemon, lamb kebabs, mocha cupcakes—everything from sweet to savory to in between.
 I read a lot of cookbooks, so it’s meaningful when I say I truly enjoyed immersing myself in the pages of this book.

-This homemade pasta recipe was fabulous; it’s a bit like a vodka sauce without the vodka.
+This homemade creamy marinara sauce pasta recipe was fabulous.
+It’s a bit like a vodka sauce without the vodka.
 It coated the pasta perfectly with just the right amount of creaminess, which we admire after ending up with many dry pastas after failed recipe attempts.
 We had a long list of other recipes from the book to make, but kept coming back to this one.
 It’s perfect for a summer evening on the patio, and our leftovers even managed to reheat well (a feat with pasta!).

 Related: Another favorite Italian-style recipe — our Margherita pizza!

-I was also able to catch up with Cheryl about the book, who is as lovely and kind in person as she is in her book.
+I was also able to catch up with Cheryl about the book that features this creamy marinara sauce, Yogurt Culture.
+Cheryl is as lovely and kind in person as she is in her book.
 I’m a huge fan of her writing and inventive recipes, so it was a pleasure to have a little Q&A about cooking, health, and yogurt!
-The interview is below.
-And if you’re interested in more yogurt recipes, Cheryl has started a site with a compilation of yogurt recipes and information.
-Head over to Team Yogurt to check them all out.
-Thanks again to Cheryl for her time, friendship, and a truly inspiring book.

 So, an entire cookbook on yogurt!
 What inspired you to dedicate a book to this ingredient?